 Ingredients

-- 1 glass warm salt water or 1 pinch salt
+- 1 glass warm salt water or a pinch of salt

-- To make it easy to perform the ‘pulling’ part of the teh tarik recipe, pour the tea into a heat-proof container that is easy to lift and pour from (such as one with handles).
-Traditionally, however, the drink is made directly in a cup.
+- To make it easy to perform the 'pulling' part of our teh tarik recipe, pour the tea into a heat-proof container that is easy to lift and pour from (such as one with handles).
+However, traditionally, the drink is made directly in a cup.

-- And finally, to cement this as a teh tarik recipe as opposed to that of any other milk tea drink, pour the liquid from the container into a large mug.
-Then pour it back into the container.
+- Finally, pour the liquid from the container into a large mug to cement this as a teh tarik recipe instead any other milk tea drink.
+Then, pour it back into the container.
 Repeat this process up to 5 times, but no more.
-This will make the drink just the right texture: velvety and frothy, but not too bubbly.
-It will also keep the drink from getting cold.
+This process will give you the right texture of velvety and frothy but not too bubbly.

 Nutrition